Nishikant4246/spotify-web-clone-Interface-/README.md

 # Demo
-This is an demo for Git &amp; Github class.
+This is an demo for Git &amp; Github class..